Ultimate List of 150+ Hobbies and Interests for Your Resume [+Examples & How-to Guide]

 Choosing relevant hobbies and experiences to highlight can reflect positively on you and help establish that you're even more of a fit for the job position you're applying for.
 The best resume examples always align closely with the target role, including the your interests.

-Use Teal's AI Resume Builder to quickly compare the skills and keywords in the job posting to those in your resume.
+Use Teal's Resume Builder to quickly compare the skills and keywords in the job posting to those in your resume.
 Make sure to add any relevant experience to your customized resume and to your application answers.

 Interests and hobbies on a resume using a tool to compare to a job description